 There are two open apprentice positions:

-–A Beginning Apprentice who is looking to start a career in agriculture.
+–A Main Season Apprentice: Starts March or April 2022 through September/October 2022.
 Previous experience on a farm is not necessary, but applicants must demonstrate an interest in pursuing a career in our food system and a strong understanding of the physical nature of farming and the time commitment it requires.

-Apprentices will be included in all aspects of farm management in order to fully understand the flexibility, forethought, and stamina a full season requires.
-They will work every third weekend covering basic duties like watering and opening and closing greenhouses.
-Additionally:
+Americorps members/Apprentices will be included in all aspects of farm management in order to fully understand the flexibility, forethought, and stamina a full season requires.
+They will work occasional (pre-scheduled) weekends covering basic duties like watering and opening and closing greenhouses.
+Work includes:

 –Field Work – mostly hand powered, but we occasionally use a walk-behind tiller

 –Harvesting, Washing, Packing – estimating and communicating with the Produce Manager

 –Record Keeping – planting, labor, materials, harvest totals

 –Farm Maintenance – weeding, mowing, and keeping a clean workplace

 –Plant and Soil Care – pest and disease scouting, soil impvrovement, brewing compost tea, etc.

 –Composting – a few hot compost piles and worm bins